Rethinking the notion of oracle: A prequel to Lawvere-Tierney topologies for computability theorists: Introduction

-Let us reconsider what an {\it oracle} is.
-At least three different perspectives of oracle can be presented.
 The first perspective is the most standard one, which is to think of an oracle as a ``{\it blackbox}'', represented as a set, a function, an infinite string, etc. If we think of a blackbox as just a container to store an input data (whose data type is stream), as some people say, an oracle is merely an input stream.
-The latter idea is also quite standard nowadays.
+Such a view is also quite standard nowadays.

-The second perspective is based on a recent approach taken e.g.~by de Brecht and Pauly \cite{dB14,PaBr15} to develop {\it synthetic descriptive set theory}, which is, according to them \cite{PaBr15}, the idea that descriptive set theory can be reinterpreted as the study of certain endofunctors and derived concepts, primarily in the category of {\it represented spaces}.
-We interpret this key idea of synthetic descriptive set theory as relativizing topological notions by (higher-type) oracles.
-In this approach, an oracle is considered to be a functor that allows us to {\it change the way we access spaces}: A point $x$ in a space without a computable name can still have a computable name relative to some oracle $\alpha$, which means that by going through the oracle $\alpha$, we have access to that point $x$.
-In this way, an oracle yields an ``{\it endofunctor}'' on the category of represented spaces (see Section \ref{sec:rep-sp-main} for the details).